Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Teichm uller curves

-The Teichm\"{u}ller curve $V$ is an algebraic curve in $\mathcal{M}_g$ that is totally geodesic with respect to the Teichm\"{u}ller metric.
-After suitable base change and compactification, we can get a universal family $f\colon S\rightarrow C$, which is a relatively minimal semi-stable model with disjoint sections $D_1,...,D_k$; restrictions to each fiber $X$, $D_i|_X$ is a zero of $\omega$. (\cite[p.11]{CM11}\cite{Mo06})
+After suitable base change and compactification, we can get a universal family $f\colon S\rightarrow C$, which is a relatively minimal semi-stable model with disjoint sections $D_1,...,D_k$, where the restrictions $D_i|_X$ to each fiber $X$, is a zero of order $m_i$ of $\omega$, see~\cite[p.11]{CM11}, \cite{Mo06}.